 In continuous casters, spherical roller bearings support segment rolls under thermal cycling and misalignment from strand movement.
 In auxiliary drives, gearboxes, and roller tables, SRBs handle the combined loads and alignment tolerances that come with large, thermally active equipment.

-For roll neck positions specifically, four-row designs (cylindrical or tapered) are standard — but SRBs dominate the supporting equipment around the mill.
+For roll neck positions specifically, four-row designs (cylindrical or tapered) are standard.
+SRBs dominate the supporting equipment around the mill rather than the roll necks themselves.
+See our rolling mill bearings guide for a complete overview, or read our bearing failure analysis for case studies.

 Energy and Power Generation

 Wind turbine main shaft bearings are one of the highest-profile SRB applications.
-The main shaft deflects under variable wind loads, and the bearing must accommodate that deflection across millions of cycles over a 20-year design life.
+The main shaft deflects under variable wind loads, and the bearing must accommodate that deflection across millions of cycles.
+The IEC 61400-1 wind turbine design standard frames structural integrity over the planned design lifetime, with industry practice typically targeting 20 years of service (IEC 61400-1:2019, retrieved 2026-05-27).
 SRBs are also standard in large pumps, compressors, and generator bearings where alignment cannot be guaranteed over time.

 Conveyor Systems